Gains in tech stocks help Nasdaq touch record high

 Traders have priced in a 15 percent chance of a hike in September and a 45.7 percent chance in December, according the CME Group's FedWatch tool.

 The dollar index .DXY was trading flat on Wednesday after falling more than 1 percent a day before.
 Oil prices also rose about 0.45 percent.
-[O/R]

 At 9:45 a.m.
 EDT the Dow Jones industrial average .DJI was down 9.38 points, or 0.05 percent, at 18,528.74, the S&P 500 .SPX was down 0.45 points, or 0.02 percent, at 2,186.03 and the Nasdaq Composite .IXIC was up 4.43 points, or 0.08 percent, at 5,280.33.